-- A. Harms to the person: assault, battery, false imprisonment, infliction of mental distress - B. Harms to property interests: trespass to land and chattels, conversion - C. Defenses to claims for physical harms - Consent - Privileges and immunities: protection of self and others; protection of property interests; parental discipline; protection of public interests; necessity; incomplete privilege
+A. Harms to the person, such as assault, battery, false imprisonment, and infliction of mental

+- distress; and harms to property interests, such as trespass to land and chattels, and conversion - B. Defenses to claims for physical harms - 1.
+Consent - Privileges and immunities: protection of self and others; protection of property interests; parental discipline; protection of public interests; necessity; incomplete privilege